 From sweet potato to corn to green bean, I love all the casseroles.
 Cornbread, turkey, cranberry sauce, stuffing, I love all of it!

 My family on the other hand?
 Not so much.
 When you grow up in a Cuban family, they ain’t about that cornbread life.
 Casserole?
 What’s that?
 No rice!?
 Wait, no Cuban bread!?
 Turkey!?
 But, turkey is too dry.
 Here’s an idea, let’s put a TON of bacon strips on it and fry it.

-If it were up to them, Thanksgiving would be EXACTLY like Christmas Eve.
+If it were up to my Cuban family, Thanksgiving would be EXACTLY like Christmas Eve.
 Do you know what a Cuban Christmas Eve looks like?
-Tons of pork with crispy skin because the entire pig was made/smoked in a box or under ground in your backyard, rice, probably two or three kinds, black beans, plantains, flan, rice pudding, basically what every dinner looks like on any given day.
-Well, sans the giant pig in the ground in your backyard.
+Tons of pork with crispy skin because the entire pig was made/smoked in a box under ground in your backyard.
+I’m not joking.
+See here.

 - 1/2 large onion diced

 - 2 1/2 cloves garlic minced